 Elynn Bernstein / Amano StudiosEmbryonic in the world of fiber, yet still traveling on the road of creating art.
 I design my one-of-a-kind wet felted...

+Turned and Embellished Wood Art.
 Bill creates natural edged and thin-walled woodturnings.
 Tina creates the surface embellishments and piercing designs, elevating craft into art.
-We will be demonstrating at Arrowcraft on August 2, 3, 4, 2013.
-In October we will be demonstrating at The Parkway Craft Center October 18-20 and at The Folk Art Center October 21-23.
+We will be demonstrating at The Folk Art Center during 2015; please contact us for dates.

 The Platter below entitled REFLECTIONS was accepted by the jury for the American Association of Woodturners (AAW) A Walk in the Woods exhibition.
-The Exhibition will be on display at the 2012 AAW National Symposium from June 7-11 and then travel to the AAW Gallery of Wood Art in St.Paul, MN for September-December 2012.
-This is our first national juried exhibition.
+The Exhibition was on display at the 2012 AAW National Symposium from June 7-11 and then travelledl to the AAW Gallery of Wood Art in St.Paul, MN for September-December 2012.
+This was our first national juried exhibition.